greglank/greglank.github.io/ncaa.md

 I don't know anything about NCAA college basketball.
 I don't watch it, I don't follow it, I don't pay any attention at all to it... except in March, when the annual NCAA tournament rolls around.
 The March Madness tournament means casual March Madness "office" pools!
 That's where a bunch of chumps like me compete with each other to see who can put together the most accurate bracket of predicted winning teams while knowing nothing about college basketball.

 *Aside: I actually did know something about NCAA basketball once.
-When I was in college, I played on the practice squad for the Colorado State women's basketball team for two years, running opponents' plays and participating in drills and scrimmages.
+In college I played on the practice squad for the Colorado State women's basketball team for two years, running opponents' plays and participating in drills and scrimmages.
 As a practice squad player and a fan, I absorbed a lot of firsthand knowledge about other teams.
 And you're damn right I won the women's tournament pool by a landslide my first year.
 (No one has joined a women's tournament pool with me since.)*

-Other than that flash of knowledge from playing on the Colorado State practice squad, I have not followed, and do not follow, NCAA college basketball at all.
+Other than that flash of knowledge from playing on the practice squad, I have not followed, and do not follow, NCAA college basketball at all.
 The question: How do you put together an optimal NCAA March Madness bracket while knowing nothing about college basketball?

 The answer: Scrape some data and write a program, of course.